Table of Contents

 Mechanism of Action of Steroid Hormone Receptors

 Steroid hormone receptors are intracellular and may be in the cytoplasm or nucleus prior to hormone binding.
-The location can be added the cytoplasm, where after addition with the steroid hormone it moves to the nucleus for exhibiting its action or might be located directly in the nucleus where after binding the action occurs.
+In the cytoplasm, after attachment of the steroid hormone, the complex moves to the nucleus where it carries on its action.
+The receptor may be located directly in the nucleus where after binding the action occurs.

-The entry of the hormone receptor complex into the nucleus is brought about by a specific part of the receptors which is found in the hinge region known as the nuclear localisation signals.
+The entry of the hormone receptor complex into the nucleus is brought about by a specific part of the receptor which is found in the hinge region known as the nuclear localization signal.

-The entry of the receptor alone into the nucleus without the hormone is avoided by the coverage of this localisation signal areas by the heat shock proteins.
-Upon binding of the hormone, the heat shock proteins gets liberated leading to the exposure of the nuclear localisation signal, which in turn helps in the movement of the hormone receptor complex into the nucleus.
+The entry of the receptor alone into the nucleus without the hormone is avoided by the coverage of the localization signal areas by the heat shock proteins.
+Upon binding of the hormone, the heat shock proteins gets liberated leading to the exposure of the nuclear localization signal, which in turn helps in the movement of the hormone receptor complex into the nucleus.

-In addition to this, the binding of the hormone to the hormone receptor brings about the structural changes especially in the receptor (undergo a series of conformational changes).
+In addition to this, the binding of the hormone to the hormone receptor brings about the structural changes in the receptor (that undergoes a series of conformational changes).

-The hormone–receptor complexes that form as a result, bind specifically to promoter and enhancer elements in DNA, thereby affecting the expression of specific target genes.
+The hormone–receptor complex that forms as a result, binds specifically to promoter and enhancer elements of the DNA, thereby affecting the expression of specific target genes.

-The binding of the hormone receptor complex to the specific part of the DNA occurs to the specific Zinc finger.
+The binding of the hormone receptor complex to the specific part of the DNA occurs via a specialized domain of the receptor called Zinc finger.
 The binding of the Zinc finger causes modulation of the DNA.
 The further outcome of the binding is determined by the specific co-activator and the co-repressor, which bind to the complex.

 Molecular Structure of the Steroid Hormone Receptor